Comparison of spin-qubit architectures for quantum error-correcting codes: Results

 \subsection{Effect of the tradeoff between the readout integration time and its fidelity}

 Having established the superior performance of the hybrid encoding scheme over the all-LD scheme under current experimental conditions, we now focus on the hybrid scheme and analyze the trade-off between readout integration time and readout fidelity for the ST qubit.
-We assume a spin readout based on Pauli spin blockade, as demonstrated in Ref.~\cite{takeda2024rapid}.
+We assume a spin readout based on PSB, as demonstrated in Ref.~\cite{takeda2024rapid}.

 The total readout time of an ST qubit consists of two components: a \textit{ramping time}, during which the system is pulsed to the measurement point in gate-voltage space, and an \textit{integration time}, over which the charge sensor signal is collected and averaged to distinguish between singlet and triplet states.
 This is expressed as: